Select City

 What age is cleft lip surgery for?

-In most cases, cleft lip repair surgery is suitable for children who are at least 3 months old.
+In most cases, Cleft Lip Surgery is suitable for children who are at least 3 months old.
 The surgery is recommended to be done within the first year of the child’s life to ensure they develop proper eating and drinking habits and don’t face speech or dental issues in the growth years.

 How common is cleft lip in India?